Garlic and Herb Lamb Loin -Grilled or Roasted to Perfection

 What should you serve with lamb loin?

 Lamb actually goes well with lots of different flavors.
-In this case we served with grilled asparagus and new potatoes.
+In this case, we served it with grilled asparagus and new potatoes.
 Here are a few other side dishes that are a good fit for lamb!

 What vegetables are good with lamb?